North of the Yukon (Disney comics): Plot

 Scrooge doesn't worry, however; he tells Donald that he has the receipt in his files, proving that he paid Slick in full that same year.
 Donald asks Scrooge why Slick still has the note, seeing how he had paid him.
 Scrooge explains that he "claimed" to have lost it (as he usually told every other miner to collect the same debt twice).
 In a flashback, Scrooge and Slick have an argument about the loan.
 McDuck then demands: "Sign the receipt, or I'll slug you in your fat tank!".
 Slick mocks Scrooge saying that he couldn't hurt him with "those big, soft mittens".
 Fortunately for Scrooge, he kept his "big, soft mittens" filled with twenty pounds of gold nuggets.
 In doing so, McDuck got his receipt signed.

 After looking through a mountain of papers, with the help of Donald and his grandnephews, Scrooge finds the receipt.
-His hopes of sneaking back into Goldboom unnoticed are foiled after newsreporters get wind of the lawsuit.
+His hopes of sneaking back into Goldboom unnoticed are foiled after news reporters get wind of the lawsuit.
 Meanwhile in Goldboom, Slick finds out about this, and boards the same bush plane that Scrooge takes.

 While on the plane, Slick distracts the passengers by offering a game of "Klondike Scrabble" (he spills a bag of gold nuggets on the floor, and whoever finds the biggest nugget wins).
 Dewey sees Slick going for Scrooge's bag (with the receipt inside), and shouts a warning to his uncle.
 Scrooge leaps upon the would-be thief, and seeing that it's actually Slick in disguise, the two fight.
 During the brawl, the bag flies out the window.
 Scrooge's bag then lands near the Frozenjaw River.
 Scrooge tries to get the plane to land, but the pilot says "There'll be bad weather for a week."
 Slick mocks Scrooge, saying that he will soon own all of his money.
 Scrooge gets furious, saying, "You gloating crook!
 For my health's sake, I need to sock you!"
 Slick once again laughs at Scrooge, but is cut short after McDuck punches him with a mitten filled with the same nuggets Slick himself spilled on the floor.